-In 2017 to 2018, the cost per library visit in Orkney was £2.65, which is more than the 2016 to 2017 figure of £2.54, and the 2017 to 2018 Scottish average of £2.08.
+In 2017/18, the cost per library visit in Orkney was £2.65, which is more than the 2016/17 figure of £2.54, and the 2017/18 Scottish average of £2.08.

 Our higher costs are due in part to our combined library and archive service, rather than just a library service, and in part to Orkney's lower population and hence lower number of library visits.
 However, the cost per visit is lower than in other remote and rural areas such as Shetland and the Western Isles.